 In this book from the highly acclaimed Little People, BIG DREAMS series, discover the incredible life of Rosa Parks, the "Mother of the Freedom Movement."

-Rosa Parks grew up during segregation in Alabama, but she was taught to respect herself and stand up for herself at an early age.
+Rosa Parks grew up in Alabama, where she learned to stand up for herself at an early age.
 Rosa went on to become a civil rights activist.
 In 1955, she refused to give up her seat to a white man on a segregated bus, sparking the Montgomery Bus Boycott.
-Her decision had a huge impact on civil rights, eventually leading to the end of segregation on public transport.
+Her courageous decision had a huge impact on civil rights, eventually leading to the end of segregation on public transport.
 She never stopped working for equal rights.
 This moving book features stylish and quirky illustrations and extra facts at the back, including a biographical timeline with historical photos and a detailed profile of the activist's life.

 Little People, BIG DREAMS is a best-selling series of books and educational games that explore the lives of outstanding people, from designers and artists to scientists and activists.
 All of them achieved incredible things, yet each began life as a child with a dream.

 This empowering series offers inspiring messages to children of all ages, in a range of formats.
 The board books are told in simple sentences, perfect for reading aloud to babies and toddlers.
 The hardcover versions present expanded stories for beginning readers.
 Boxed gift sets allow you to collect a selection of the books by theme.
 Paper dolls, learning cards, matching games, and other fun learning tools provide even more ways to make the lives of these role models accessible to children.